PLAN BENEFITS FOR 2017/2018

 ENROLL SPOUSE AND/OR DEPENDANTS

-Students starting at Capilano University in the Spring semester are able to self-enrol into the CSU Health & Dental Plan when they register for the Spring semester.Visit www.studentcare.ca and download the Self-Enrolment form from the link on the right side of the webpage.
+Students starting at Capilano University in the Spring semester are not automatically enrolled and are given the opportunity to self-enrol into the CSU Health & Dental Plan when they register for the Spring semester.Visit www.studentcare.ca and download the Self-Enrolment form from the link on the right side of the webpage.